Key takeaways

 Advantages and disadvantages of buying an RV

-Owning an RV means you have the freedom to spontaneously go on a camping trip or make a long haul across the country.
+Owning an RV allows you to spontaneously go on a camping trip or make a long haul across the country.
 It also means you are responsible for taking care of the RV, and that isn’t always glamorous.

 Advantages